mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 complete the TLS handshake.
 TCPLS provides a nonce construction for TLS record protection that is used for all connections of a session.
 This reduces the cryptographic cost of adding connections.
-The endpoints SHOULD send realistic but random TLS messages to form an apparent complete TLS handshake to middleboxes.
+The endpoints SHOULD send TLS messages to form an apparent complete TLS handshake to middleboxes.

 In order to use the TLS session over multiple connections, TCPLS adds a record sequence number space per connection that is maintained independently at